DomBurke23/CSharp_Practice/README.md

   1st file showing off basic C# skills.
 Forest.cs and ForestMain.cs
   Demonstrates classes and objects.
-InterfaceProgram.cs , IAutomobile.cs , Sedan.cs, Truck.cs and Vehicle.cs
+InterfaceProgram.cs , IAutomobile.cs , Sedan.cs, Truck.cs, Bicycle.cs and Vehicle.cs
   Demonstrates interfaces.
 Sedan and Truck are classes with different types but with some same properties and methods.
 Inheritance has been used to reduce duplicates and create a superclass as shown in Vehicle.cs .
+ReferencesMain. cs, IFlippable.cs, Book.cs , Dissertation.cs and Diary.cs
+  Demonstrating references in c#.

 implicit conversion: happens automatically if no data will be lost in the conversion.
 That’s why it’s possible to convert an int (which can hold less data) to a double (which can hold more), but not the other way around. explicit conversion: requires a cast operator to convert a data type into another one.
 So if we do want to convert a double to an int, we could use the operator (int).